Apple iPhone 16 Pro Review: Boringly great

 Previously, word on the street was that saying the magic word AI three times summoned a Google Pixel phone in front of you, but now that seems to be an iPhone.

-The iPhone 16 Pro is laser focused on new AI functionality, and this will be super important as the iPhone 14 Pro series and older models don't support AI.
-Apple, of course, wants those owners of older models to upgrade and AI is the big reason why.
+The iPhone 16 Pro is all about Apple Intelligence features, and this is important as the iPhone 14 Pro and older models don't support AI.
+Apple, of course, wants those owners of older models to upgrade and that is the big reason why.

 iPhone 16 Pro Battery